History of the Jews in Paraguay: First Jewish arrivals - late nineteenth century immigration

 Paraguay has been a long-time supporter of Jewish people and their rights.
 In 1881, Paraguayan media published news about the persecution of Jewish people in Europe, raising awareness of widespread discrimination.

 Paraguay has also had a liberal immigration policy since the 1870s, as a result of the Paraguayan War, also known as the Triple Alliance Conflict.
-The war of the Triple Alliance (1864-1870) was waged by Brazil and Uruguay against Paraguay.
-The British government supported Brazil and Uruguay in this war, by providing economic and military resources.
-By the war’s conclusion in 1870, Paraguay’s political and economic framework was significantly weakened.
+The war of the Triple Alliance (1864-1870) was waged by Brazil, Argentina and Uruguay against Paraguay.
+The British government supported the allies in this war with economic and military resources.
+By the war's conclusion in 1870, Paraguay's political and economic framework was significantly weakened.
 Its strength as an independent nation was also severely impacted as it permanently lost territory around the Gran Chaco area.
-Furthermore, Paraguay sustained large population losses during the Triple Alliance conflict, which resulted in two-thirds of Paraguay’s citizens perishing.
-As such, following the conflict, to encourage immigration and recover from large population losses, the Paraguayan government created a clause in their 1870 constitution that offered religious freedom in the territory.
+Furthermore, the conflict resulted in two-thirds of Paraguay's citizens perishing.
+As such, after peace was attained, in order to encourage immigration and recover from large population losses, the Paraguayan government created a clause in their 1870 Constitution that offered religious freedom in the territory.